licarpen/aws-developer/README.md

 ### DynamoDB Writing Data
 * you can use the PutItem or BatchWriteItem APIs to insert items.
 Then, you can use the GetItem, BatchGetItem, or, if composite primary keys are enabled and in use in your table, the Query API to retrieve the items you added to the table.
+* the Query operation finds items based on primary key values (partition key + sort key)
+  * use KeyConditionExpression parameter to provide specific value for partition key
+  * narrow scope by specifying a sort key value and a comparison operator in KeyConditionExpression

 * PutItem (FULL REPLACE)
 * UpdateItem (only updates fields)
   * can implement Atomic Counters and increase them